-The most interesting points in the proof of Proposition~\ref{prop:typeD-d2} are seen in the following examples, illustrated in Figure~\ref{fig:dsquare0D}.
-We put the boundary of $\bSigma$ on the right to visually indicate that the orientation of $\bdy\bSigma$ is reversed in the algebra. \begin{example} On the left of Figure~\ref{fig:dsquare0D} is a piece of a diagram with four generators.
+The most interesting points in the proof of Proposition~\ref{prop:typeD-d2} are seen in the following examples, illustrated in Figure~\ref{fig:dsquare0D}; see also~\cite{LOT0}.
+We put the boundary of $\bSigma$ on the left to indicate visually that the orientation of $\bdy\bSigma$ is reversed in the algebra. \begin{example} On the left of Figure~\ref{fig:dsquare0D} is a piece of a diagram with four generators.
 The complex $\CFDa$ of this piece satisfies the relations

 The fact that $\partial^2=0$ follows from the relations in the algebra, more specifically

 This illustrates Case~(\ref{case:dsquare-two-lev}) in the proof of Proposition~\ref{prop:typeD-d2} (at the two two-story ends of the moduli space), as well as the cancellation of Case~(\ref{case:dsquare-join}) and Case~(\ref{case:dsquare-collide-join}) (when the boundary branch point goes out to $\bdy\Sigma$).
 The reader may also want to compare with Figure~\ref{fig:degen_examples}. \end{example} \begin{example} In the center of Figure~\ref{fig:dsquare0D}, we have